Understanding CRM Software

 For example, which industry sectors your customers operate in, or maybe when they are more or less likely to buy.
 You will be amazed by the number of different things a good CRM system can tell you about your customers.

-There is a Difference Between Cloud CRM And In-House CRM
+There is a Difference Between Cloud CRM And On-Premise

 Buying a CRM that is not cloud based means that you have to download and maintain the system yourself or hire someone to do it for you.
 This could be very time consuming and costly.
 Once upon a time this was the only way you could get a CRM, many of you may have heard of the likes of ACT! and Goldmine.
 These systems can end up being an expensive endeavour and are not ideal for a small company with a tight budget.
 You would also need to have a good technical knowledge to be able to manage and upgrade the system yourself.
 Luckily the Cloud came along and changed everything.
 A Cloud CRM system is much more cost effective for a small business, often coming with a pay as you go monthly fee and, in some cases even free of charge!